1. Home

 Installing energy-efficient ceiling fans around the house is a great way to use less energy with your summer thermostat settings without sacrificing your comfort.
 A fan will make you feel cooler during warm days as the air flowing across your skin creates a wind-chill effect.

 When fans are running, you can raise your thermostat setting by 3-4° F and be just as comfortable.
-However, fans only cool you when you’re in the same room, so turn them off when you leave a room to save even more money.
+However, fans only cool you when you’re in the same room, so turn them off when you leave a room to save even more money and energy.

 Fans are also a great option to help you save money in the winter.
 Many fans can run in reverse and blow air upward, pushing the warm air near the top of the room down to you near ground level.
 This keeps the entire room at a more consistent temperature.